rui314/chibicc/README.md

-# chibicc: A Small C Compiler
+# chibicc: A Small C Compiler-Please review this

 (The old master has moved to [historical/old](https://github.com/rui314/chibicc/tree/historical/old)